Table of Contents_

 When I look at the Samsung Galaxy Note 2, I see a strange direction for the future.
 While experts have for years decried that electronics would get smaller and smaller, the reality is exactly the opposite.
-The biggest phone is king, and today, the biggest phone is the Note 2, a massive 5.5″ device known the world over as a “phablet”, one of the stupidest titles given to any electronic device.
+The biggest, and best performing Android phone is king, and today, the biggest phone is the Note 2, a massive 5.5″ device known the world over as a “phablet”, one of the stupidest titles given to any electronic device.
 Don’t believe us?
 Give the Samsung Galaxy Mega 6.3 AT&T Review and see how the two stack up size-wise.

 iPad mini, I’m looking at you.

 The Galaxy Note 2 is one of the most powerful smartphones in the world.
 It has a 1.6GHz quad-core Cortex A9 and a quad-core Exynos 4412, the latest GPU from Samsung.
 It has a humongous 5.5″ SuperAMOLED+ display that looks absolutely stunning.
 It comes with a built-in stylus for writing notes and taking screenshots.
 Like the Galaxy S III, it has a 720p display, an 8MP camera, the S Voice voice-to-text service, and it comes in gunmetal grey and white across all carriers.